Student Rights and Responsibilities

 If you think an employee of the college (faculty, staff) has discriminated against you on the basis of your race, age, color, religion, national origin, gender, disability, sexual orientation, political beliefs, or veteran status, review Equal Opportunity Policies.

 If you think another student has violated the Student Conduct Code, you can review relevant policies and procedures in the Fort Lewis College Student Handbook.
-When the file opens, click on the bookmark labeled “Section 3 - Student Conduct Code.”
+Click on Student Conduct Policy.

-If you think your student academic rights have been violated or if you think you received an inappropriate grade in a course, you can review the current Faculty Handbook (pp 69-74).
+If you think your student academic rights have been violated you can review the current Faculty Handbook (pp 68-70) and submit a formal complaint at www.fortlewis.edu/complaint.